|

 registered, the patient could check your qualifications and legal

 status.
-Registered or not, the patient (or employer) makes an
+Registered or not, the patient (or employer) would make an

-informed decision about you and has a way to file a complaint if
+informed decision about you and would have a way to file a public

 The state would not

-counselling.
-This means that those with limited or no college
+form of counselling.
+This means that those with limited or no

-education could proclaim themselves as therapists.
-If registered
+college education could proclaim themselves as therapists.
+If

-with the state, however, the non-degree workers could be tracked.
+registered with the state, however, the non-degree workers could be

-The disadvantage is that incompetent non-degree workers could give
+tracked.
+The disadvantage is that incompetent non-degree workers

 incompetent licensed workers.
 The advantage is that consumers,